namjaejeon/ksmbd-tools/README.md

 # A share parameter given in `[global]' changes its default value.
 # `[global]' also has global parameters which are not share specific.

+# You can interactively update a share by omitting `--option'.
+sudo ksmbd.addshare --update-share=MyShare

 # Add a user to the default user database.
 # You will be prompted for a password.
 sudo ksmbd.adduser --add-user=MyUser